Psychology Research Pool (PRP)

 The amount of ArgoPoints that can be applied to any one course will be included on the course syllabus.
 This will vary from instructor to instructor, so be sure to check each syllabus carefully.

 The amount of ArgoPoints that can be applied to any one course will be included on the course syllabus.
 This will vary from instructor to instructor, so be sure to check each syllabus carefully.
-Each ArgoPoint may only be used for one course.
-You may not “double-dip” and use a single ArgoPoint for more than one course.
+Each ArgoPoint can be used for multiple courses.
+For example, if you have 2 classes that offer up to 3 ArgoPoints as extra credit, you can earn 3 ArgoPoints total to apply to BOTH classes.
 At the time that you participate in a research study or submit an alternative assignment, you will indicate the course to which you want to apply the ArgoPoints you earn.
-You may not change your decision and apply them to a different course later.
-You may earn additional ArgoPoints at another time and apply them to a different course.
+You can change your decision and apply them to a different course later in Sona or by contacting firstname.lastname@example.org.
 ArgoPoints may not be carried over to a new semester or term.

 Step 2: Write an article summary for the article.
 Remember, the article associated with each study is very specific- you cannot just pick an article that looks interesting to you.
 Follow these guidelines when writing your papers: